 Manufacturing capability as function of copper thickness, as specified in requirements of clause 7.4.3 for external layers and requirements of clause 7.4.4 for internal layers.

-Exemptions made to accommodate HDI designs, as specified in requirements11.6a11.4.1h11.4.1i11.4.1j11.5.5a. and 11.5.6a.
+Exemptions made to accommodate Polyimide HDI designs, as specified in requirement 11.6a, in addition to requirements 11.4.1h, 11.4.1i, 11.4.1j, 11.5.5a.

+No exemptions are implemented to accommodate High Speed HDI design, as specified in 11.6d, because this technology was not qualified at the issuing date of revision 1 of this standard.

 Exemptions made to accommodate the use of uncoated connectors, as specified in requirements of clause 13.8.4.

 Tolerances on laminate or prepreg, as specified in requirements of clause 7.1.3.